danielgao20/roadie/README.md

 ## How we built it

-Html, Css, Python, Beautiful Soup, Pandas, Flask, Selenium, Javascript, Figma, Spotify APIi, GPT 3.5
+Html, CSS, Python, Beautiful Soup, Pandas, Flask, Selenium, Javascript, Figma, Spotify APIi, GPT 3.5

-Our mission was to solve the “Traveling Salesman Problem”, a transportation optimization problem, for artists, a task often marked by complexity.
+Our mission was to solve the “Traveling Salesman Problem”, a transportation optimization problem for artists, a task often marked by complexity.
 To accommodate the touring preferences of smaller indie artists, limiting the number of cities to a maximum of 10 is prudent.
 We implemented a swift brute-force search algorithm for this scenario, swiftly delivering optimal solutions.
 Should the need arise for more extensive tours, we ventured into the realm of heuristic and approximation algorithms, notably considering Christofides' Algorithm for transportation optimization.

 Our choice to define edge weights based on flight prices was strategic, recognizing economics's pivotal role in an artist's touring decisions.
 We navigated the challenges of integrating flight price APIs, acknowledging the inherent complexity in handling such data.

 Curating a comprehensive database of concert venues across the United States was an exhaustive task.
 Surprisingly, existing datasets fell short of our needs, compelling us to scour the web for a suitable source.
-Harnessing the tenacity of our team and power of Selenium, , we scraped over 300 subpages to extract invaluable data, meticulously cataloging each venue's name, address, and capacity.
+Harnessing the tenacity of our team and the power of Selenium, we scraped over 300 subpages to extract invaluable data, meticulously cataloguing each venue's name, address, and capacity.
 The result was a meticulously sorted dataset, faithfully serving our vision of optimizing concert tours for artists.

 ## Challenges we ran into